 LoD Blessed Shield Crusader Skills and Runes

 On this page, we explain how to choose and use your skills when playing LoD Blessed Shield Crusader in Diablo 3.
-Updated for patch 2.6.6 and Season 18.
+Updated for Patch 2.7.6 and Season 29.

 |Blessed Shield Combust Condemn Vacuum 1 Provoke Hit Me 2 Laws of Valor Critical 3 Iron Skin Steel Skin 4 Akarat's Champion Prophet|

-The LoN Blessed Shield Crusader moves from fight to fight, looking for a favorable engagement and trying to attract the biggest amount of monsters possible.
+The LoN Blessed Shield Crusader moves from fight to fight, looking for a favorable engagement and trying to attract the biggest amount of monsters possible, building up density with Condemn Vacuum.
 Once you get a good pack of demons engaged, draw them in with Provoke and pop Laws of Valor Critical, then then begin your Blessed Shield barrage.
 In emergency situations, you should pop Iron Skin to halve incoming damage.
-Last but not least, activate Akarat's Champion whenever it is available.
+Last but not least, activate Akarat's Champion whenever it is available; ideally syncing up with your Law activation and a Fire cycle of Convention of Elements for a massive spike in your damage.

 Your primary damage dealer is found in Blessed Shield — a far range, ricocheting projectile that only needs aiming for its initial target.
-Rune-wise, take Combust, for its one-in-three chance to inflict a significant amount of extra AoE on hit; with Gyrfalcon's Foote at your disposal, resource is no longer a consideration and you can spam for as long as the fight demands.
+Rune-wise, take Combust, for its one-in-three chance to inflict a significant amount of extra AoE on hit; with Gyrfalcon's Foote at your disposal (see this build's gear page for more information), resource is no longer a consideration and you can spam for as long as the fight demands.

 To boost the damage of Blessed Shield, you can implement Provoke with the Block chance-raising Hit Me rune.
 The rune's effect overwrites the 75% block chance cap of the game and provides a nice, albeit short boost to your damage.